MapColonies/shared-workflows/actions/update-charts-pr/README.md

 # Update site-values and create PR Action

-This GitHub Action checks out the MapColonies site-values repository (can be overridden), updates the chart version for a given service under a specific domain/environment file, and opens a pull request with the change.
+This GitHub Action creates a PR for updating a chart version presented in a file.

 ---